-The most important thing is to use reliable sources of information, such as the MS Trust.
-Other sources may sound very convincing, but may just be opinion, marketing hype or someone's personal experience, presented as if they were facts that will apply to everyone.
+There is no cure for MS, so beware of anyone claiming they’re offering a cure.
+The most important thing is to use reliable sources of information to inform your decisions, such as the MS Trust.
+Other sources may sound convincing but they may just be opinion, marketing hype or personal experience presented as facts.

-If you find a treatment of interest, do further research on the websites of the main MS charities. if there's been a breakthrough, they will be reporting it too.
-If they haven't, or have a different take on the research, then consider what is being said.
-Look to see if the research is at an early stage as it may be a while before that treatment becomes available to everyone and it may not get to that stage at all.
+If you do find a treatment that interests you, do your research.
+If there’s been a genuine breakthrough, the main MS charities will be reporting it too.
+Look for different opinions on the research and consider what is being said.
+Often research reported in the press is at an early stage, so it might be a while before a treatment becomes widely available or it may never get to that point at all.

-It can be tempting to try an experimental controversial treatment but the risk of harm, significant side effects and high costs should be considered.
-Try not to be pressured into something by well-meaning friends or family.
-If in doubt, have a chat with your MS nurse of GP.
+It can be tempting to try an experimental or controversial treatment, but you need to consider the risks of harm, potentially significant side effects and the costs involved.
+If in doubt, have a chat with your MS team or GP.

 Life with MS